brhvucn/IntegrationProtocols/SOAPReadme.md

 This solution is built on a SOAP Server and a single client.
 Generally speaking it is hard to create a SOAP server in .Net Core (WCF is a component in the .Net framework, not in .Net Core).

 ## SOAP Server
 The SOAP Server is built on a "ASP.NET Core Web API" with the Nuget package `SOAPCore` installed.
 An alternative could be to use WCF services in .Net Framework (not .Net Core).
+The Model in this solution is decorated with annotations about how to serialize it.
+This is specific to the SOAP serializer to be able to determine its members.
+This is why this solution has its own models and not uses the common models.

 ## SOAP Client
 There are several solutions for a SOAP client.
 In its simplest form this is "just" XML being sent back and forward over an HTTP connection.